brandonecheverry/AI4Devs-stopwatch/stopwatch-davr/prompts.md

 * Make the digit buttons green.
 * Use `https://assets.mixkit.co/sfx/preview/mixkit-alarm-digital-clock-beep-989.mp3` for the alarm sound.
 * Make the milliseconds smaller, like 1/4 the height of the other numbers.

+## Prompt 6

+A few more tweaks:

+* The size of the milliseconds is good now, but they need to go right under the seconds, not under and far to the right as they do now.
+* Remove the borders from the buttons on the start page.
+* Make the borders of the other buttons thicker, and define the thickness in the CSS file so that I can tweak it, not in the HTML file.
+* Add an animation so that when the user selects Stopwatch, the buttons slide out towards the bottom and the stopwatch page slides in from above to replace it.
+Do the reverse for when the user selects Countdown.
+* When the user clicks Back, make an animation so that the buttons slide in from the left.
+* Don't show the Back button on the home page since there is nowhere to go back from there.